GenieFramework/Genie.jl/docs/content/Working_With_Genie_Apps.md

 All good!

-The next thing is to update our controller to use the model.
+The next thing we need to do is to update our controller to use the model.
 Make sure that `app/resources/books/BooksController.jl` reads like this:

 ```julia
 # BooksController.jl